TheCrowned/Post-Pay-Counter/readme.txt

 5. The tooltip with all the counting details

 == Changelog ==
+= 2.609 (2016/08/03) =
+* Fixed: notices in stats page when no payment criteria were enabled for some users.

 = 2.608 (2016/07/31) =
 * New: French translation (Alexandre Mark).